-If you have an IBM compatible computer and recently installed the CD-ROM drive and are unable to open the it, you may have a compatibility issue.
-Temporarily disconnect the IDE cable to verify that you not experiencing an issue with an incompatibility between the CD-ROM and motherboard.
+If you have an IBM compatible computer, recently installed the CD-ROM drive and are unable to open the it, you may have a compatibility issue.
+Temporarily disconnect the IDE cable to verify that you are not experiencing incompatibility between the CD-ROM drive and motherboard.
 Once the IDE cable has been disconnected, power on the computer and see if the CD-ROM drive tray can be opened.

 If the drive can be opened with the IDE or ATAPI cable disconnected, use the interface card supplied with the CD-ROM drive or the ATAPI interface on the sound card or motherboard.

 If after following the previous recommendations you are unable to open the CD-ROM drive using the button on the front, it is likely defective and should be replaced.